trdroid/OpenGL-ES-Examples/README.md

 ### 3D Rendering

 *Rendering* is the process of generating a 2D image from 3D data.
-An image is composed of an array of rectangular dots called *pixels*.
+The generated image is composed of an array of rectangular dots called *pixels*.

 The data containing information about